ArianeMora/SiRCleR_M1/README.md

 ```

 ## Run
-See the examples folder for a proper tutorial with data included that you can run!
+See the **vignettes** folder for a proper tutorial with data included that you can run!

 #### Making your CpGs map to a single gene version
 This is only in python at the moment if you're interested in this post an issue and I'll work on adding this to the R version :)